MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 The shoulder shrug is one of the more obvious signs your date may be attracted to you.
 Experts who have studied this particular body language "tell" refer to this gesture as the "cute response."

-Take a look at the picture to the right.
+Take a look at the picture above.
 Do you think those two kids want to know one another better?
 Looks like they're getting along pretty well, right?

 The cute response with the shoulders is an involuntary response and typically only made in the presence of those whom the shrugger likes.